Never Let Anything Worry You

 Do not confuse selfness with selfishness:

-Living life without debts requires a lifelong commitment.
+Living debt free is a lifelong commitment.
 There are many forms of debt - emotional, conscience, social, society, material.
-To be free of debt releases the individual to live within freedom.
+To be debt free releases the individual to live within freedom.
 The sacrifices made are forgotten once this objective is attained.

 External environments are complex: So focus on one's 'Close Personal Environment' - This excerpt from chapter one guides the reader to the ethos of Selfness: